-Receptacles for refuse and separated recyclables shall be made of metal or plastic, (including disposable plastic bags for refuse), be liquid tight, include at least one handle for ease of lifting and provided with a reasonably tight-fitting cover or closure.
-When filled, they will have a c weight of not more than thirty (30) pounds.
-The size of receptacles for refuse shall not exceed fifty-five (55) gallons and Receptacle shall meet all other reasonable specifications which may be required by the director of public works and the health officer.
+Receptacles for refuse and separated recyclables shall be made of metal or plastic, (including disposable plastic bags for refuse), be liquid tight and provided with a reasonably tight-fitting cover or closure.
+When filled, they will have a c weight of not more than thirty (30) pounds..
+Receptacles shall meet all other reasonable specifications which may be required by the director of public works and the health officer.

-Receptacles for designated recyclable materials shall be of blue or green in color and be no larger than 24" long by 16" wide by 16" high.
-Receptacles are available for purchase through the City at a rate determined by the Public Works Director. those furnished by the city or Alternative receptacles purchased not through the City are subject to those approved approval by the city for the placement of such recyclable materials.
+Receptacles for designated recyclable materials shall be those furnished by the city or those approved by the city for the placement of such recyclable materials.
 (Ord.
 9-17-12)